-- Occupational exposure: Our firm handles all types of cases relating to occupational diseases resulting from exposure to toxins, chemicals or other dangerous substances in the workplace.
-Examples are asbestos, benzene, communicable diseases, pesticides and radiation.
-Some at risk workers include health care professionals, nuclear power plant workers, miners, construction workers, and oil and gas company workers.
+- Occupational exposure: Our firm handles all types of cases relating to occupational diseases resulting from exposure to toxins, chemicals, or other dangerous substances in the workplace.
+Examples are asbestos, benzene, communicable diseases, pesticides, and radiation.
+Some at-risk workers include health care professionals, nuclear power plant workers, miners, construction workers, and oil and gas company workers.

-- Occupational hazards: Every profession has its risks, but when injury or illness result from exposure to occupational hazards on the job, Workers’ Compensation benefits can help injured employees take the time they need to heal without worrying about the financial impact of lost wages.
+- Occupational hazards: Every profession has its risks, but when injury or illness results from exposure to occupational hazards on the job, Workers’ Compensation benefits can help injured employees take the time they need to heal without worrying about the financial impact of lost wages.

 - Office accidents: An office may not be viewed as the most dangerous place to work; however, there are risks associated with an office environment.
-Some of the more common accidents suffered by office workers include electric shocks, slip and fall accidents, repetitive strain injuries or carpal tunnel syndrome.
+Some of the more common accidents suffered by office workers include electric shocks, slip, and fall accidents, repetitive strain injuries, or carpal tunnel syndrome.

 - Power tool accidents: Power tools include any tools that use an energy source that is electric, pneumatic, hydraulic, liquid fueled, or power-actuated.
 Power tools also include portable abrasive wheels.
 These tools are invaluable to the workers using them but when they are used without the right training and safety precautions they can also cause serious injuries.

 - Scaffolding accidents: Falls from scaffolding are a common type of construction accident, as well as being struck by objects dropped from workers on a scaffold.
 The severity of the injury is often directly related to how high the scaffolding is setup and the circumstances of how the accident occurred.
-Injuries can range from bruises and lacerations to head, neck and spinal cord injuries and even death.
+Injuries can range from bruises and lacerations to head, neck, and spinal cord injuries and even death.

 - Struck by Object: Struck by accidents involve being struck by an object on a work site.
-It is one of the leading causes for death on construction sites and is designated by OSHA as one of the “Fatal Four” types of accidents.
+It is one of the leading causes of death on construction sites and is designated by OSHA as one of the “Fatal Four” types of accidents.

 - Vehicle Accidents: Many workers need to drive a vehicle as part of their job.
 Under the Pennsylvania Workers’ Compensation Act an employer is responsible for a vehicle accident if the employee was “on the job” at the time of the accident.